What's new and coming soon

 Volkswagen is writing a new chapter in mobility in presenting its first fully electric production vehicle: the new e-up!.
-The four-seat car - which operates with nearly zero noise – is being shown at today’s Annual Press and Investors Conference in Wolfsburg.
+The four-seat car - which operates with nearly zero noise - was shown at the Annual Press and Investors Conference in Wolfsburg.
 The new e-up! impresses with its driving range of 150 km and excellent everyday practicality.
 Innovations that fascinate: the e-up! offers entry to a new pioneering vehicle concept with an electric drive and four seats.
-A car for daily use in the city ? but it is also ideal for commuters or as an innovative second car.
+It is ideal for commuters or as an innovative second car.
 It can handle distances of up to 150 km effortlessly.
 Afterwards, the e-up! can be recharged to as much as 80 per cent of its energy storage capacity within 30 minutes.
 With nearly zero noise, the e-up! is powered by an electric motor with 60 kW / 82 PS peak power - without any disturbing gearshift interruptions or powertrain noise.
 Its continuous power is 40 kW / 55 PS.
-Its maximum torque of 210 Newton metres is available immediately with the first revolution.
+Its maximum torque of 210 Newton meters is available immediately with the first revolution.
 It accelerates from 0 to 100 km/h within 14 seconds and reaches a top speed of 135 km/h.
 The lithium-ion battery integrated in the underfloor area has a total energy storage capacity of 18.7 Kilowatt-hours (kWh); this means that the car can cover up to 150 km (per NEDC) on a single charge thanks to its low vehicle weight of 1,185 kg.

 New Golf R